• Skip to primary navigation

 Date flapjacks – what a treat!

-These coconut and date flapjacks take almost no time at all to make and are wonderful with a cuppa, or as an afternoon snack, or tucked into a lunchbox or picnic as a sneaky almost-healthy treat.
+These coconut and date flapjacks take almost no time at all to make and are wonderful with a cuppa, or as an afternoon snack, or tucked into a lunchbox or picnic as a tasty treat.

 Young boy and girl standing at a kitchen counter with their hands in a large bowl of flour.